 Miso is a unique Japanese seasoning with a history of more than 1300 years.
 It is obtained by a process of fermentation and ripening of rice, soy, and wheat.
 Every region in Japan has its own type of Miso and Nagoya’s Miso, a variety of red Miso called Hatcho Miso, is one of the most popular thanks to its deep flavor.

-In the museum, you will see the manufacturing process and you can also see the tubs which are used to ferment the Miso for 2 years.
-These massive tubs that hold 5 tons of Miso, are quite impressive close-up.
-Of course, there’s also a tasting corner!
+In the museum, you will witness the manufacturing process, including a close-up view of the massive tubs used to ferment Miso for two years.
+These tubs, capable of holding five tons of Miso, are quite impressive up close.
+Of course, there’s also a tasting corner, and you can find a few explanations in English.

 Tours are held on weekdays from 10:00 to 17:00 every hour.
 On Saturdays, Sundays, and holidays you may reserve a guided tour in advance.
 The guided tour takes around 30 minutes.
 At the end of the tour, visitors are offered samples of Miso.